Sep 26

 Well, I've been a self-employed web developer for 15 years.
 I've worked with hundreds of clients.
 During the pandemic, I grew my own agency to six figures.
 I've facilitated workshops, appeared on podcasts and published my own book which generated 10s of thousands in revenue.

-That's the success story.
-But I've also failed plenty of times.
-Over on my about page you'll see that I started off unconfident, lacking focus and purpose.
-Over the past 5 years I have completely transformed my self-belief and mindset to reach levels of success I had never thought possible.
+But over the past 5 years I have completely transformed my self-belief and mindset to reach levels of success I had never thought possible.

 I want the same for you.
-So in this article I'm going to share 5 freelancing tips that I hope will set you off on the BEST path.
+So in this article I'm going to share 5 freelancing tips that I hope will set you off on the BEST possible path.

 Tip #1: Let go of perfectionism